captain-refactor/dist-inject/README.md

 ## Motivation
 As an Object Oriented developer, that uses SOLID principles, it is hard to do work in bigger project in mostly "Javascript style" oriented developers.
 This library helps you write your code and also helps them to use your code without much hassle.

+## Why dist-inject
+ - It is lazy.
+Resources are loaded, when needed.
+ - Increase code reausability
+ - Usable without reflect-metadata package.
+It is needed only, when you use injectable decorator.
+ - Cross platform
+ - Usable in js projects